candy-kingdom/mints/README.md

 Note: it's not possible to _not_ specify the option by default, as it was for flags.
 ```
 $ python test.py --some
-usage: entry [-h] --some SOME
+usage: test [-h] --some SOME
-entry: error: the following arguments are required: --some
+test: error: the following arguments are required: --some
 ```

 You still could provide a default value: